 respectively 21% and 11% of worldwide cloud infrastructure revenues.

 Q3 2022 saw impressive leaps in expenditure, amounting to an exceptional $57 billion worth of industry investments.
 This brings the aggregate twelve-month tally to an enormously lucrative $217 billion.
-Amazon, Microsoft, and Google accounted for two-thirds of cloud
+Amazon, Microsoft, and Google accounted for two-thirds of the cloud

 infrastructure revenues in the three months that ended Sept.
 30, 2022, with the eight largest providers controlling more than 80 percent of the market.